jakubkopal/CNV-convergence/README.md

 <c>![Figure 1](https://github.com/jakubkopal/CNV-convergence/blob/main/Figures/Fig1.png)</c>

 ## Resources and Scripts
 CNV-specific intermediate phenotypes are saved in `Data/CNV_IP` folder.
 Cohen's d brain maps are saved in `Data/Cohens_d` folder.
-LDA and PCA scores along with LDA classification accuracies are saved in `Data/projection` folder.
+LDA classification accuracies are saved in `Data/CNV_IP` folder.
 Phenotypic associations are saved in `Data/PheWAS` folder.
 Findings from the article are based on the analysis scripts in the `Scripts` folder.

 1.   `Scripts/calculate_ip.m` is an example of using Linear discriminant to isolate CNV-specific intermediate pehnotypes from raw anatomical data.
 Bagging and regularization is implemented to safeguard before overfitting.
 2.   `Scripts/lowdim_projection.py` is an analysis script to plot PCA and LDA two-dimensional projection of regional volumes.